top of page

 LEARNING OBJECTIVE 3: PERFORM PHYSICAL ACTIVITIES THAT SUPPORT REST AND RECOVERY

-Week 2 does not move away from the body—it refines how the body is used.
+Week 2 does not move away from the body—it refines how the body is used, with focused mindful awareness of our thoughts and feelings.

 Physical practices this week emphasize balance, mobility, and dual-task coordination to challenge attention without overwhelm.
 These movements are designed to minimize excessive arousal and support the nervous system’s shift toward rest, repair, and flow.